dcunited001/dcunited001.github.io/_drafts/speed-of-thought-3-geometry-and-mechanics-of-information.md

           people in power in those countries, but also can be an attempt to preserve cultural identity in spite of modernization

+- language boundaries
+  - the nodes in the the social graph can be grouped by languages, which are each connected by a bilingual set of the population that can act as a membrane by which information can easily pass into the other language groups
+  - this only effects irl/p2p conversations, but today most information is refracted across multiple languages

 - narrative of american interventionalist foreign policy as being evil, self-serving and (etc..)